-Hospitalization frequently requires pain management for trauma-related injuries, for underlying conditions such as cancer, or in the post-surgical setting.
-In addition, evidence suggests that inadequate management of acute pain, which was recognized as an issue beginning in the 1990s, can progress to chronic pain.1,2 Opioids provide effective dose-dependent pain relief with minimal toxic effects and can be administered via a variety of delivery systems, including oral, parenteral, transdermal, epidural, and spinal.
-However, there is increasing recognition of errors in the prescribing, administration, and inadequate monitoring of patients on opioid therapy leading to serious side effects and adverse events.
-And despite guidelines recommending careful prescribing and monitoring of hospitalized patients who are receiving opioids, evidence suggests that patient safety risks persist, including oversedation, respiratory depression and death.
-In addition, the widespread use in hospitals can lead to long term use, misuse, and potential addiction.
-For more information, visit our section on outpatient and community risks for opioid use.
+Hospitalization frequently requires pain management for trauma-related injuries, for underlying conditions such as cancer or in the post-surgical setting.
+In addition, evidence suggests that inadequate management of acute pain, which was recognized as an issue beginning in the 1990s, can progress to chronic pain.
+Opioids provide effective dose-dependent pain relief with minimal toxic effects and can be administered via a variety of delivery systems, including oral, parenteral, transdermal, epidural and spinal.
+However, there is increasing recognition of errors in the prescribing, administration and inadequate monitoring of patients on opioid therapy leading to serious side effects and adverse events.
+Despite guidelines recommending careful prescribing and monitoring of hospitalized patients who are receiving opioids, evidence suggests that patient safety risks persist, including over-sedation leading to respiratory depression and possible death.
+In addition, the widespread use in hospitals and discharging patients on opioids can lead to long term use, misuse, and potential dependence and addiction.
+For more information on risks of dependence/addiction, visit our section on community and outpatient use and abuse of opioids risks for opioid use.

 Opioids are commonly used – and at relatively high doses – during hospitalization.
-A 2013 national study found that opioids were used in more than half of hospital admissions of non-surgical patients at the 286 US hospitals studied.3 After adjusting for patient characteristics, the mean prescribing rate of opioids ranged from 33 percent to 64 percent.
+A Premier national study found that opioids were used in more than half of hospital admissions of non-surgical patients at the 286 US hospitals studied (Herzig 2014).
+After adjusting for patient characteristics, the mean prescribing rate of opioids ranged from 33 percent to 64 percent.
 Patients received a mean daily dose of 68 mg of oral morphine equivalents.
 More than half of the patients who received opioids during hospitalization were still receiving the drugs at hospital discharge.
-More on opioid use in community and outpatient setting Among pediatric inpatients two specific opioids, fentanyl and morphine, are among the top 10 most administered medications.4 Each of these drugs was used for about 6 percent of hospitalized children.
+Additional Premier research found that among pediatric inpatients, two specific opioids, fentanyl and morphine, are among the top 10 most administered medications (Lasky 2011).
+Each of these drugs was used for about 6 percent of hospitalized children.
 Fentanyl was in the top five and its prevalence increased linearly with age group.

 To minimize the risks associated with opioids, clinicians should implement multimodal pain plans for short- and long-term pain management, shifting from an opioid-based to an opioid-sparing approach.
-To reduce the use of opioids, clinicians should consider the use or addition of non-narcotic medications, such as NSAIDS, acetaminophen, regional infusions of local anesthetics, steroids, ketamine, and gabapentinoids.
-According to a task force of the American Society of Anesthesiologists, pain management therapy should be multimodal whenever possible.8 The task force recommended that pain management plans include continuous regimens with NSAIDS, COX-2 inhibitors, or acetaminophen, unless there is a patient contraindication.
+To reduce the use of opioids, clinicians should consider the use or addition of non-narcotic medications, such as NSAIDS, acetaminophen, regional infusions of local anesthetics, steroids, ketamine and gabapentinoids.
+According to a task force of the American Society of Anesthesiologists, pain management therapy should be multimodal whenever possible.
+The task force recommended that pain management plans include continuous regimens with NSAIDS, COX-2 inhibitors or acetaminophen, unless there is a patient contraindication.
 The use of multimodal, or “balanced,” pain management allows for lower doses of each analgesic and may reduce the severity of side effects associated with each drug.
-9,10 An additional advantage of a multimodal regimen is the synergistic effects on analgesia when drugs with different mechanisms of action are combined.
+An additional advantage of a multimodal regimen is the synergistic effects on analgesia when drugs with different mechanisms of action are combined.

 Opioids – Role of PCA